apulis/ApulisVision/docs/Semantic-Segmentation.md

 ## Introduction

-Welcome to the Image-Classification part, we have implemented the image-classification train pipeline based on [mmdetection](https://github.com/open-mmlab/mmdetection).
+Welcome to the Semantic-Segmentation, we have implemented the Semantic-Segmentation train pipeline based on [mmdetection](https://github.com/open-mmlab/mmdetection).

-## Support
+## Supported Models

-### Model
+Following models are implemented using PyTorch.

 - [DeepLabv3](https://arxiv.org/abs/1706.05587.pdf)
 - [DeepLabv3+](https://arxiv.org/pdf/1802.02611.pdf)